-Users will be able to customize their notifications to get fitness-related stats of selected users/groups on their devices based on a frequency they determine.
+Users will customize their notifications to get fitness-related stats of selected users/groups on their devices based on a frequency they determine.

 How leave no-one behind matters

-In this overall theme of group fitness motivation, Apple is also looking at methods via which a group fitness score can be developed to motivate the entire group.
+In this overall theme of group fitness motivation, Apple is also looking at methods to develop a group fitness score to motivate the entire group.

-The data displayed will show the group of members’ aggregate progress in reaching each of their individual fitness goals and displaying a group goal progress indicator indicative of the group of members’ aggregate progress.
+The data displayed will show the group of members’ aggregate progress in reaching each of their individual fitness goals and displaying a group goal progress indicator indicating the group of members’ aggregate progress.

 Elements of the existing Burn Bar functionality in Fitness+ could be customized to fit the group you have subscribed to.

-Based on the different parameters, your diabetes group could get a notification from Fitness+ processes about an upcoming series of workouts or sessions most applicable for your group.
+Your diabetes group could get a notification from Fitness+ processes about an upcoming series of workouts or sessions most applicable for your group based on the different parameters.

 This allows members of the group to check out the sessions, workout together, and see group results along with your individual metrics.

-The theme emerging here is that the Fitness levels of an individual can be greatly improved with group motivation instead of inundating users with a multitude of complex metrics on their wearable devices.
+The theme emerging here is that the Fitness levels of an individual can be greatly improved with group motivation instead of inundating users with many complex metrics on their wearable devices.